Alexander-Kalita/Alexander-Kalita/README.md

-# Bellabeat Case study
+# Introduction

-This repository contains the Bellabeat Case study created in RStudio, focusing on how a wellness technology company can make smart business decisions.
+This repository contains the Bellabeat Project created in RStudio, focusing on how a wellness technology company can make smart business decisions.
 The case study explores data analysis and provides insights for Bellabeat's marketing strategy.

 ## Data source